universitytheater/utheater.github.io/_pages/shows.md

 </div>
 {% endfor %}

-To see more UT shows from the past, refer to [this list](/archive/shows).
+To see more UT shows from the past, refer to [the archive](/archive/shows).